mshin017/Misc-Apps/README.md

 # Misc-Apps
 Just a collection of apps that I created.
-- Groove
-  Groove is an application where you can create your own beat/music and record/download it.
+- Groove: An application where you can create your own beat/music and record/download it.